We need to change the system, not the climate

 - Transition to free public transport, starting with elimination of fares for concession holders, and expand services to enable all urban residents to use it for their regular commuting.
 Electrify all public transport networks.
 Encourage urban bicycle use through more cycleways and better facilities for cyclists.
 Nationalise and upgrade interstate freight, passenger train and ferry services including high-speed rail from Adelaide and Melbourne to Sydney and Brisbane.
 Transition to making all new private cars and other road vehicles electric other than special-use vehicles, such as long distance vehicles for remote areas.
 Replace petrol stations with charging stations.

-This document was updated in January, 2016.
+This document was updated and amended in January, 2017.